Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework

+These Young tableaux describe two linearly independent, though non-orthogonal, states in the subspace $\mc{H}^\lambda$.
+By orthogonalising, one obtains a pair of basis states with the same occupation numbers $(n_i)_i = (1,1,1)$ but which are still distinguishable according to the permutation-invariant system dynamics.
+It is not hard to see that such situations can only occur with $n>2$ and $d>2$.
+Moreover, only symmetries other than fully symmetric and anti-symmetric can support this degeneracy -- with only a single row or column in the Young diagram, the filling order is fixed.
+This is why (as in Fig.~\ref{fig:free_energy_terms}) the symmetric irrep is not the one with highest dimension, other than for $\mathrm{SU}(2)$.

-These Young tableaux describe two linearly independent, though not necessarily orthogonal, states in the subspace $\mc{H}^\lambda$.
-Still, they have the same occupation numbers $(n_i)_i = (1,1,1)$ and therefore would be classically indistinguishable.
-It is not hard to see that such situations can only occur for $n>2$ and $d>2$.
-In summary, for ensembles with more than $2$ particles and a higher-order symmetry, the effective state space contains degrees of freedom that do not exist in ensembles of classical indistinguishable particles.
-Notably, the same mechanism underlies the quantum modification recently found in a model of the well-known Gibbs paradox~\cite{Yadin2021Mixing}.
+This second type of degeneracy is intrinsically non-classical in the sense that states of classical indistinguishable particles are labelled only by their occupation numbers.
+Thus, for more than two particles and dynamics generating a higher-order symmetry group, the effective state space contains degrees of freedom that do not exist in ensembles of classical indistinguishable particles.
+Notably, the same mechanism underlies the quantum modification recently found in the well-known Gibbs paradox~\cite{Yadin2021Mixing}.